 Long before Natalie Uy.
 Another Fil-Heritage women’s jumper had the Philippines Record.

-Through Deborah Samson’s efforts, the Philippine Record was taken for the first time beyond 4 meters.
+Through Deborah Samson’s efforts, and took the Philippine Record for the first time beyond 4 meters.

 High School Career